itsjustlife/dimmi/ARKHIVE/Who/Individuals/Artists_Entertainers/Frida_Kahlo_Painter.md

+WHAT: Self-Portraits
+WHEN: 20th Century
-WHAT: Self-Portraits; WHEN: 20th Century; WHERE: Mexico
+WHERE: Mexico